 Though most individuals who misuse alcohol and drugs are unlikely to seek specialty treatment, most of these individuals are seen in primary care medical settings.
 Screening, brief intervention and referral to treatment (SBIRT) has been shown to be effective in reducing substance misuse; however, most physicians have not been trained in SBIRT.

 The Southeastern Consortium for Substance Abuse Training (SECSAT) is a project designed to increase training among resident programs in Georgia (GA), North Carolina (NC), and South Carolina (SC), and to encourage and enable these residents to implement SBIRT in their future primary care practices.
 The SECSAT team has developed SBIRT curriculum modules related to alcohol misuse and abuse, prescription drug misuse and abuse, and illicit drug use and abuse.
 In addition, SECSAT has developed systems for implementing SBIRT processes within primary care practices.
-SBIRT training programs and services have been established in four residency programs including:
+SBIRT training programs and services have been established in seven primary care residency programs and one physician assistant program including:

 |Learn and train with us online for SBIRT